Stochastic Resetting Accelerates Reinforcement Learning Beyond Random Search: Materials and Methods

-First the `GridWorld' environment is a square $N\times N$ lattice ($N\in\{60,120\}$) with no obstacles and no stochasticity.
-The start and goal states are placed at $(N/2-10,\,N/2-10)$ and $(N/2+10,\,N/2+10)$, respectively, separated by a Manhattan distance of~$40$.
-The reward is $+1$ upon reaching the goal and zero otherwise.
-Actions that would move the agent outside the grid are clipped.
-The optimal policy corresponds to any shortest path between the two states.
+GridWorld is an open $N \times N$ lattice with four cardinal-direction actions clipped at the boundaries.
+The start is at $(N/2-10,\, N/2-10)$, the goal at $(N/2+10,\, N/2+10)$, separated by Manhattan distance $40$, the optimal path length.
+The reward is $+1$ at the goal and zero elsewhere.
+The main results use $N = 120$ (Fig~\ref{fig:schematic}B); SI Figs~\ref{fig:gridworld_robustness} and \ref{fig:gridworld_beyond_search} also include $N = 60$.

-Second, the `WindyCliff' environment is a rectangular grid of width~$W$ and height~$H$ ($W=300$, $H=150$ in the main experiments).
-The start and goal states lie on the bottom row at columns $W/2-10$ and $W/2+10$.
-All other bottom-row cells form a cliff.
-This environment is adapted from the standard Gymnasium CliffWalking environment~\cite{gymnasium:25}, in which the start and goal states lie at the bottom corners.
-By increasing the distance between the start/goal and the grid edges, we can control the extent to which the agent can wander in the wrong direction and tune whether resetting reduces the first-passage time of a random agent~(Fig.~\ref{fig:windycliff-fpt}).

-Stepping onto any cliff cell incurs a $-100$ penalty and immediately returns the agent to the start (this teleportation is non-terminal and distinct from stochastic resetting).
-Reaching the goal yields a reward of $+10$; all other transitions yield zero reward.
-Stochastic wind blows the agent downward by $s_w$ cells with probability $p_w$ at each step, encouraging cliff-avoidant routes.
-In the main experiments, $p_w=0.005$ and $s_w=3$.
+WindyCliff is a $300 \times 150$ grid adapted from the Gymnasium CliffWalking task~\cite{towers25} (Fig~\ref{fig:schematic}C).
+The start and goal lie on the bottom row at columns $140$ and $160$; the remaining bottom-row cells form a cliff.
+Reaching the goal yields $+10$ and terminates the episode.
+Stepping onto a cliff cell yields $-100$ and immediately teleports the agent to the start, with the resulting transition included in the Q-update; this teleportation is non-terminal and distinct from stochastic resetting.
+All other transitions yield zero reward.
+Stochastic wind pushes the agent downward by $s_w = 3$ cells with probability $p_w = 0.005$ after each action.